Rancho Juristac: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho Juristac was filed by Antonio and Faustino German with the Public Land Commission in 1852, and the grant was patented to Robert S. Carlisle, Bradley V. Sargent, Jacob L. Sargent, and Roswell C. Sargent in 1871.
+As required by the Land Act of 1851, claims for Rancho Juristac were filed by Antonio and Faustino German with the Public Land Commission in 1852, and the grant was patented to Robert S. Carlisle, Bradley V. Sargent, Jacob L. Sargent, and Roswell C. Sargent in 1871.